pflooky/data-caterer/README.md

 6. Automatically insert data into data source
    1. Read metadata from data source and insert for all sub data sources (e.g. tables)
    2. Get statistics from existing data in data source if exists
-7. Delete generated data
+7. Track and delete generated data
-8. Generate based on all possible combinations of columns
+8. Extract data profiling and metadata from given data sources
-   1. Calculate the total number of combinations based on metadata
+   1. Calculate the total number of combinations

+## Improvements

+- UI to see dashboard of metadata and data generated
+- Read in schema files (such as protobuf, openapi) and convert to tasks
+  - Ability to convert sample data into task
+  - Read from metadata sources like amundsen, datahub, etc.
+- Pass in data attributes to HTTP URL as parameters
+- Auto generate regex and/or faker expressions

 ## Challenges